Tariffs threaten to upend markets American farmers depend on

 "If we get tariffs for too long, these other countries are going to start talking to Brazil and Argentina, and they can take a lot of our markets away," said Hartman.
 "And when you lose a market, it's hard to get them back."

-"Trump's a negotiator," said Hartman.
+"Trump's a negotiator," Hartman said.
 "We're hoping that he can come up with some negotiations that work on building markets.
-We think there's some opportunities in the Asian area, when it comes to Vietnam, when it comes to the Philippines,"
+We think there's some opportunities in the Asian area, when it comes to Vietnam, when it comes to the Philippines."

 Trump's new tariffs, though, fix a 46% tax on all goods coming from Vietnam and a 17% levy on products from the Philippines, which could make it harder for U.S. farmers to break into those markets.